fyne-io/docs.fyne.io/extend/numerical-entry.md

 }
 ```

 As a bonus, we can also make sure that mobile operating systems open the numerical keyboard instead of the default keyboard.
-This can be done by by first importng the `fyne.io/fyne/v2/driver/mobile` package and overwriting the `Keyboard() mobile.KeyboardType` method that is part of the `m̀obile.Keyboardable` interface.
+This can be done by by first importing the `fyne.io/fyne/v2/driver/mobile` package and overwriting the `Keyboard() mobile.KeyboardType` method that is part of the `m̀obile.Keyboardable` interface.
 Inside the function, we then simply return the `mobile.NumberKeyboard` type.

 ```go
 func (e *numericalEntry) Keyboard() mobile.KeyboardType {